Japan's whaling is not science, expert witness tells World Court

 The treaty does not address what counts as science.
 But lawyers for Australia said the collection of raw data without having in mind a specific question did not count.

-"What you have before you is not a scientific research programme.
+"What you have before you is not a scientific research program.
 It is a heap of body parts taken from a pile of dead whales," said Phillippe Sands, a lawyer for Australia.